Where the Mountain Meets the Moon: Reception

 Jennifer Rothschild from School Library Journal stated in her review: "The author's writing is elegant, and her full-color illustrations are stunning."

 Andrew Medlar from Booklist said: "Lin creates a strong, memorable heroine & mystical land [...] children will embrace this [...] story..."

 Sequels

 A companion, titled Starry River of the Sky, was published on February 11, 2014.

-On August 20, 2015, Lin announced the sequel to the novel, titled When the Sea Turns to Silver.
+On August 20, 2015, Lin announced the sequel to the novel, titled When the Sea Turned to Silver.
 The new book was published on October 4, 2016.

 Theatrical performance

 A stage adaptation based on Lin's book was performed at Wheelock Family Theater in Boston, in April 2014.
 The performance starred Caroline Workman as Minli, Michael Tow as Storyteller/ Minli's Ba, and was directed by Jane Staab.

+A musical adaptation by Min Kahng was performed in 2026 by the San Diego Junior Theater.